BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 - `orders-hpa`: HAZL version of the orders app with Horizontal Pod Autoscaling
 - `orders-nohpa`: HAZL version of the orders app without Horizontal Pod Autoscaling

-An  `orders` soft link points to the `nohpa` version of the application (`orders -> orders-nohpa`).
+An  `orders` soft link points to the `hpa` version of the application (`orders -> orders-hpa`), with Horizontal Pod Autoscaling.
 We will reference the `orders`  soft link in the steps.
-If you want to use the `hpa` version of the application to experiment with Horizontal Pod Autoscaling, deploy the Orders application from the `orders-hpa` directory, or recreate the `orders` soft link, pointing to the `orders-hpa` directory.
+If you want to use the `nohpa` version of the application, without Horizontal Pod Autoscaling, deploy the Orders application from the `orders-nohpa` directory, or recreate the `orders` soft link, pointing to the `orders-nohpa` directory.

 ## Hands-On Exercise 1: Deploy a Kubernetes Cluster With Buoyant Enterprise for Linkerd, With HAZL Disabled